I am praying for my Christian friends who are going through a difficult time right now. May God bless them and give them strength during their trials.

 Yes!
 Text me that type of verse!
 Right????

 Tell me those scriptures when I’m having a hard time!
 Only do so when the Lord leads ya.
-Don’t shower your friend at or you’ll just irritate her.
+Don’t shower your friend with them or you’ll just irritate her.
+Timing is everything.

 Point: What to say to someone going through a hard time?
 Say the right scripture at the right time.